 Regarding pancreatin, in a study on the therapeutic response of oral enzymes, researchers concluded that ...”the administration of these high potency digestive aids, along with meals, doesn't have a positive clinical influence on reducing malabsorption through improved digestion…when comparing a healthy pancreatic sufficient individual to one with pancreatic insufficiency, the use of pancreatin with meals greatly increases the fat splitting enzyme activity in the duodenum to nearly normal levels.”5

-Oral enzyme supplements have been effectively used in individuals who:
+Oral digestive enzyme support supplements have been effectively used in individuals who:

 - Have occasional low gastric acid due to aging2-4